ansumanswain/ansumanswain/README.md

 - 👋 Hi, I’m @ansumanswain
-- 👀 I’m interested in getting an employement oppurtunity at openai.com via my open-source contributions to their codebase.
+- 👀 I’m interested in getting an employement oppurtunity at via my open-source contributions to the codebase.
 - 🌱 I’m currently learning anything and everything possible.
 - 💞️ I’m looking to collaborate on mutually-beneficial tasks/ideas/content.
 - 📫 How to reach me ansumanswain25@gmail.com

 <!---
 ansumanswain/ansumanswain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.